-When you sell on Walmart, spend some time working on meeting the free 2-Day Shipping criteria.
+Spend some time working on meeting the Free 2-Day Shipping criteria.
 Your hard work will pay off because the free shipping tag means you qualify to offer the type of shipping customers have come to expect.

-Walmart’s response to this offer is to give sellers the option to use Deliverr to help manage fulfillment and access to Performance Ads to market their products.
-With Performance Ads, there’s no minimum spend required when you use Deliverr—the minimum is $1,000 per campaign otherwise.
+Walmart gives sellers the option to use different shipping methods like Deliverr to manage fulfillment.
+They also provide access to Sponsored Products so sellers can market their products.
+With Sponsored Products, there’s no minimum spend required when you use Deliverr—the minimum is $1,000 per campaign otherwise.
 This way, sellers can promote their products at a low cost while increasing their revenue.

-Plus, Performance Ads use the cost-per-click model you’re already familiar with with other types of ads, and the process is completely self-service.
+Plus, Sponsored Products use the cost-per-click model you’re already familiar with other types of ads, and the process is completely self-service.
 So depending on what products you sell, you can decide which listings to focus promotions on.
-Using Deliverr for fulfillment alongside Performance Ads is especially handy during the holidays when making more sales is a top priority, and orders have to be filled quickly.
+Using Deliverr for fulfillment alongside Performance Ads is especially handy during the holidays when you’re selling more and orders have to be filled quickly.

 And there’s a “Sponsored Products” slider at the bottom of product category pages.
 This section makes it easy for customers to search through content related to their main search:

-Walmart doesn’t typically use Performance Ads to promote their own products, so as a seller, you’re competing against other third-party sellers on the platform.
+Walmart doesn’t typically use Sponsored Products to promote their own products, so as a seller, you’re competing against other third-party sellers on the platform.
 The way the process works is you bid on keywords related to products in your niche so that as shoppers search and explore, more of your related products pop up as Sponsored Products for shoppers to click on.